tversteeg/wedding/content/schedule.md

 #### Train

 After a relaxed day and a full stomach we'll be taking the sleeping train to wake up in Da Nang.
 The train will take about 10 hours.

+We'll take train SE22, which leaves at 19:48 and arrives at 6:30 in the morning in Da Nang.

 ## 14-19 January